rodrigovivi/linux/drm-misc.rst

   keep it current.
 We try to avoid backmerges for bugfix branches, and rebasing isn't an option with multiple committers.

+* Pull requests become noisy if `-fixes` has been fast-forwarded to Linus' latest -rc tag but drm-upstream hasn't done the same yet: The shortlog will contain not just the queued fixes but also anything else that has landed in Linus' tree in the meantime.
+The best practice is then to base the pull request on Linus' master branch (rather than drm-upstream) by setting the `upstream` argument for ``dim pull-request`` accordingly.
+  Upstream should be warned that they haven't fast-forwarded yet.

 * During the merge-windo blackout, i.e. from -rc6 on until the merge window closes with the release of -rc1, try to track `drm-next` with the `-next-fixes` branch.
 Do not advance past -rc1, otherwise the automagic in